Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

 --------
 Here is the full API of methods available in the Loop base class.

-The :class:`~pytorch_lightning.loops.base.Loop` class is the base of all loops in the same way as the :class:`~pytorch_lightning.core.lightning.LightningModule` is the base of all models.
+The :class:`~pytorch_lightning.loops.base.Loop` class is the base of all loops in the same way as the :class:`~pytorch_lightning.core.module.LightningModule` is the base of all models.
 It defines a public interface that each loop implementation must follow, the key ones are:

 Properties